wleddy/staffing/docs/attendance.md

 # Attendance and Thank Yous

-In order to verify attendance (particularly of staff) a followup email and / or text will be sent to all participants the day after the Activity.
+In order to verify attendance (particularly of staff) a followup email and / or text will be sent to all participants the day after the Event.
 In their response participants will be able to confirm their attendance and report any issues or concerns.

 ### Staff Response